aiden-bailey/Capstone/README.md

 ------------------------
 ## Executive Summary<a name="first-point"></a>

-This model attempts to predict whether or not a player in the National Basketball Association (NBA) will be a Hall of Fame player, good, average, or bad.
+This model will attempt to predict whether or not a player in the National Basketball Association (NBA) will be a superstar, good, average, or bad.
 - The 24,000 row dataset was downloaded off of Kaggle (reference below) that has information for each player in the NBA from 1950 to 2017.

 ## Introduction<a name="second-point"></a>